DataDog/integrations-extras/cloudnatix/README.md

 ### Validation

-Once set up, you will see several metrics.
-Check the dashboard page and some graph appears.
+Once set up, you will see metrics with the prefix <> appear in the [Datadog Metrics Explorer](https://app.datadoghq.com/metric/explorer).

 ## Data Collected